Spearwood

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency is 202 trips per day across all routes, equating to approximately 22 weekly trips per individual stop.
+According to the 2021 Census, a relatively low 6.3% of residents work from home, which may be due to COVID-19 conditions.
+The service frequency averages 203 trips per day across all routes, equating to approximately 21 weekly trips per individual stop.

 Frequently Asked Questions - Transport